Tristannn1337/Ivory/README.md

 -   All bonds default to being `renewable`.
 -   A bondholder who wishes to liquidate must submit a transaction to change the NFT's state to `unrenewable`.
 -   Bond state is locked starting at `maturity - grace_period` and may only unlock after `maturity + grace_period` if the locked state is `renewable`.
--   An operator may, at any time, choose to recover the NFT by paying for it directly.
+-   (TODO) An operator may, at any time, choose to recover the NFT by paying for it directly.
 The recovery cost is equal to...

--   There's nothing wrong with an operator proposing a renewal and immediately buying out all the bondholders.
--   A bondholder who rejects the proposal may be bought out by the node operator for the expected value at maturity of the bondholder's portion.

 ## 2. Ivory Bazaar